MicrosoftDocs/quantum-docs/articles/tutorial-qdk-qubit-level-program.md

 ```

-You can thus apply the proper QFT for any given number of qubits, without having to worry about the mess of new `H` operations and rotations on each qubit.
+You can thus apply the proper QFT for any given number of qubits, without having to worry about adding new `H` operations and rotations on each qubit.

 ## Related content